Best Oils for Glowing Skin

 After menopause, the natural enzyme that helps the body convert consumed fatty acids into GLA stops working.
 That's why supplements and skin care products containing GLA helps to promote luminescent, glowing skin, explains Healthy Directions magazine.

 According to the National Center for Complimentary and Integrative Health, evening primrose oil is generally safe for short-term use but may interfere with blood-thinning medications.
 If you wish to try evening primrose oil on your skin, blend it with a neutral carrier such as almond or coconut oil to determine how primrose works for your particular skin type.

 Best face and body oil for glowing skin

-And, if you need to boost your glow on the rest of your body, try Meadowfoam + Fog Body Oil.
+And, when you need to boost your glow on the rest of your body, pick up Meadowfoam + Fog Body Oil.
 This nut oil free body oil pairs evening primrose oil & pumpkin seed oil with two more oils rich in essential fatty acids, flax seed and chia seed oils.
 Flax seed and chia seed oils aren't great choices for your face because they're higher on the comedogenic scale, but they are phenomenal for your body because they're both rich in omega-3 fatty acids and really help fight off dry, flaky winter skin.

 Aren't sure you want to commit?
 Try a sample of both today:

 Brandy's a formulation scientist and self-proclaimed health geek who loves hiking, gardening, bird-watching, and body boarding.